 Before we start, let me explain that ATSC 1.0 is the HDTV standard, and defines what you get from HDTV stations over the air and cable.
 It dates from the last millennium.
 Resolution currently maxes out at 1080i, which fails to take advantage even the lowest-end HDTVs sold today, which are 1080p (better than 1080i).

-In other words, the TV broadcast industry is to 4K video what AM radio is to FM.
-(Or what both are to streaming.)
+In other words, broadcast TV is to 4K streaming what AM radio is to FM.
+(Or what both are to audio streaming and podcasting.)

 Pai, who has only been in the job since Jan.
 20, wasted no time prioritizing that goal.
 He has already circulated a Notice of Proposed Rulemaking to the other commissioners that would allow TV stations to start rolling out the ATSC 3.0 advanced TV transmission standard on a voluntary basis.
 He hopes to issue final authorization for the new standard by the end of the year, he said in an op ed in B&C explaining the importance of the initiative.

 “Next Gen TV matters because it will let broadcasters offer much better services in a variety of ways,” Pai wrote.
 “Picture quality will improve with 4K transmissions.
 Accurate sound localization and customizable sound mixes will produce an immersive audio experience.
 Broadcasters will be able to provide advanced emergency alerts with more information, more tailored to a viewer’s particular location.
 Enhanced personalization and interactivity will enable better audience measurement, which in turn will make for higher-quality advertising—ads relevant to you and that you actually might want to see.
 Perhaps most significantly, consumers will easily be able to watch over-the-air programming on mobile devices.”